FrancescaMiccolis/PATHOS/README.md

 - Raw WSIs

 **Processing:**
-- Run panoptic segmentation with `cellseg_models v0.1.21`
+- Run panoptic segmentation with https://github.com/okunator/cellseg_models.pytorch.git (v0.1.21 employed in our analysis)
 - Merge segmented areas and cells

 **Output:**
 - Segmentation **GeoJSON** with cell- and tissue-level annotations

-> This step is independent of Step 1 and can be run in parallel.
+This step is independent of Step 1 and can be run in parallel.

 ---